Shane32/GraphQL.DI/README.md

 public static User GetById<T>(this IResolveFieldContext context, int id) {
     var repository = context.RequestServices!.GetRequiredService<IRepository<T>>();
-    return repository.GetById(int);
+    return repository.GetById(id);
 }
 ```

 ## Advanced Usage

 Please note that unlike GraphQL.NET type-first resolvers, only public methods are resolved by default.
-Properties and field are ignored, as well as private or protected members.
+Properties and fields are ignored, as well as private or protected members.
 This more closely mimics the design of controllers within ASP.NET.

 ### Service Lifetime